Ricotaur/distributedSystems/README.md

 1. Clone this repository to your local machine.
 2. Build and run the project using a IDE or the command line.

-### Configuration

-You can configure the application by modifying the application properties or configuration files as needed.

 ## Usage
-To run the application and its associated MySQL database using Docker Compose, follow these steps:
+To run the application and its associated Postgres database using Docker Compose, follow these steps:

 1. Clone this repository to your local machine.
 2. Make sure you have Docker and Docker Compose installed.